Dr Stella Bolaki

 Supervision

-Stella has supervised PhDs on a wide range of topics including literature and neuroscience, speculative fiction, crafts and making as affective social practices, mental health across different media, addiction, disability and illness in postcolonial fiction, and creative/critical writing projects exploring the body and embodied practices.
+Stella has supervised PhDs on a wide range of topics including literature and neuroscience; speculative fiction; crafts and making as affective social practices; mental health across different media; addiction; disability and illness in postcolonial fiction; and creative/critical writing projects exploring the body and embodied practices.
 She was successful in securing a CHASE-funded collaborative doctoral award to co-supervise a project on the culture, politics and lived experience of health in Wellcome Collection’s zines.
 She would be keen to supervise doctoral and postdoctoral research relating to any of her research interests and enjoys working as part of cross-disciplinary supervisory teams.
 She would particularly welcome topics informed by the medical/health humanities and disability studies.

 Professional

 Stella is on the editorial board of the Contemporary Cultural Studies in Illness, Health and Medicine series (Edinburgh University Press), and acts as Editorial Adviser for the Journal of Literary & Cultural Disability Studies.
-She has peer-reviewed for various publishers and journals, including the University of Massachusetts Press, the University of Toronto Press, Palgrave, Literature and Medicine, Medical Humanities, Contemporary Women’s Writing, Studies in the Novel, MELUS, Journal of American Studies, Symbiosis, and The Year’s Work in English Studies.
+She has peer-reviewed for various publishers and journals, including the University of Massachusetts Press, the University of Toronto Press, Liverpool University Press, Palgrave, Literature and Medicine, Medical Humanities, Contemporary Women’s WritingStudies in the Novel, MELUS, Journal of American Studies, Symbiosis, and The Year’s Work in English Studies.

-Stella has co-organised and participated in numerous academic symposia and public engagement events, including: ‘Audre Lorde’s Legacy: A Film and Cultural Festival’ (2012); ‘Artists’ Books and the Medical Humanities’ (2016); ‘The Art of Dying Well’ roundtable, hosted by Pilgrims Hospices for Kent’s International Arts Festival (2017); ‘Tell me What Hurts: Storytelling and the Healing Arts’ (Maine Women Writers Collection, University of New England, 2018), the British Academy’s Summer Showcase (2019); and ‘Mending the Psyche: Art as Reparation’ (Birkbeck, University of London, 2022).
+Stella has co-organised and contributed to numerous academic and public events, including: ‘Audre Lorde’s Legacy: A Film and Cultural Festival’ (2012); ‘Artists’ Books and the Medical Humanities’ (2016); ‘The Art of Dying Well’ roundtable, hosted by Pilgrims Hospices for Kent’s International Arts Festival (2017); ‘Tell me What Hurts: Storytelling and the Healing Arts’ (Maine Women Writers Collection, University of New England, 2018), the British Academy’s Summer Showcase (2019); ‘Mending the Psyche: Art as Reparation’ (Birkbeck, University of London, 2022); ‘High Street Social Club’ (Discovery Planet, Ramsgate, 2024).
+In her role on the advisory board of the Kent Medical Humanities Network, she co-organises an annual regional medical humanities conference and works closely with Leads in medical humanities and medical education from Kent NHS Trusts.

 Last updated